nuthatchery/java-analysis/ApiExtractor/README.md

 ```
 * Output is in `/tmp/data.trig` (in [TriG](https://en.wikipedia.org/wiki/TriG_(syntax)) syntax); you can also specify output file with `-o filename`, or use a persistent [Jena TDB store](https://jena.apache.org/documentation/tdb/) with `-d dbDir`.

+* Run with -s to invoke SPARQL server at http://localhost:3330/

 ### With Graal

 Run the application (App.java) in graal-getting-started.
 It'll load `/tmp/data.trig`, set up a few inference rules, run a couple of queries, and then expect further queries on stdin.